rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### Using Gazebo simulator

-Launch the packages with command:
+Launch the packages with the following command:

 ```sh
 roslaunch crane_x7_gazebo crane_x7_with_table.launch